videodromm/Cinder-Runtime/README.md

 Or see PR/Discussion [here](https://github.com/cinder/Cinder/pull/1355).

 ###### Potential errors about ```unistd.h``` or ```XcodeDefault.xctoolchain```
-If you run into that kind of errors you might want to try to update your command line dev. tools by running a ```xcode-select —install``` in terminal.
+If you run into that kind of errors you might want to try to update your command line dev. tools by running a ```xcode-select -—install``` in terminal.
 If that doesn't work, try to update xcode.
 Once you have that solved you can remove the folders created by the install script and restart it.

 ####OSX New Project Guide